MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 ```
 ### 2. Check the page/element has a scrollbar

-As we have already seen, there is a scrollbar that appears in the browser window and in each `<div>`.
+As we have seen, the scrollbar already appears in the browser window and each `<div>` element.

 Also, we can prove it in our code using the following two properties as well.

 **1) [Element.scrollHeight](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollHeight):**

-* which gives the full height of the element (visible + overflowed content of the element).
+* it gives the full height of an element (visible height + height of the overflowed content)
-* includes padding, height of pseudo elements (if any).
+* includes padding, height of pseudo-elements (if any).
 * doesn't include margins, borders, horizontal scrollbar.
 * a read-only property (cannot set values to it).
 * returns an integer value.